strinsberg/strinsberg.github.io/src/markdown/portfolio.md

 <a href="https://github.com/strinsberg/good-ship-lethbridge" target="_blank">Original School Project GitHub</a>

-#### Space Match 3000
+### Space Match 3000

 This is one of my earliest programming attempts.
 It is a very simple game that I wrote because I wanted to try writing some algorithms to deal with a match 3 board.
 I even ended up using the state pattern to make switching between game modes easier.
-The most important thing about it was that it was technically finished and worked if I compiled it for Linux and for my friends on Windows (thanks to the Love2d framework).
+The most important thing about it was that it was technically finished and worked if I compiled it for Linux and for my friends on Windows (thanks to the [Love2d](https://love2d.org/) framework).
 And now it is mostly playable online as well thanks to someone's WASM compiler.
 Though the UI design is not user-friendly, using keybinds to select menu elements and the mouse to play the actual game.
 And you can't save games online.
 But I finished it, and it worked, and it did what it was expected to do, and seemingly with few to no bugs.
 I even learned that spelling mistakes are far more costly in a language like Lua where every variable is set to nil even if it has never been declared before.
 Nothing like 4 hours of debugging to find you got two letters in a variable name swapped 😢.

 <a href="https://github.com/strinsberg/space-match-3000" target="_blank">GitHub</a>

 <a href="https://strinsberg.github.io/space-match-3000/" target="_blank">Play The Game</a>

-### Others
+<h2 id="others">Others</h2>

 Finally, some other projects that I have worked on over the years.
 These include some of my competitive programming solutions and some other school projects.

-#### Competitive Programming
+### Competitive Programming

 I was on a competitive programming team for two years while doing my Bachelor's degree at the University of Lethbridge.
 Honestly, it was not my strong suit.
 I am more of a slow contemplative problem solver and to be really successful at one needs to be fast.
 It was really fun and I thoroughly enjoyed spending time with the other students and the coach Howard Cheng.
 I even met several of my best friends there.
 I continued to be involved during my Master's (as much as was possible during the Pandemic), but could no longer compete.
 And even if it was not my style of activity I did learn a lot from it and get invaluable practice solving problems.
 It does really compliment the academic environment and personal projects.